 Choosing a senior living facility for you or a parent can be a stressful, emotionally draining experience.
-Not only is it a significant lifestyle change, but costs can be prohibitive when you require senior living a situation with personal care, such as an assisted living community or memory care provider.
+Not only is it a significant lifestyle change, but costs can be prohibitive when you require a living situation with personal care, such as an assisted living community or one with a memory care provider.

 1. Research your options and plan ahead